 The next week, She'd negotiated reduced rates for stalls in boarding stables around Indianapolis, and every evening she was back at the track picking up a horse and delivering it to its temporary home.
 She was planning to wish the horses luck and go back to her normal life, but she knew the horses needed her and the "Jims" needed someone to help them.
 And so it began.

 Our Board of Directors:

-We are pleasure riders, adopters, fosters and donors.
+We are pleasure riders, adopters, fosters, donors, and racing fans.

 Sara Busbice: President

 We are professional eventers/trainers.

 Lori Miller: Head Trainer, Greenstone Stables

 We are racehorse owners/trainers that needed to safely retire horses.

 We've been there and we get what is important to you as an adopter, a donor, a racehorse owner, or a trainer with a client looking for a horse.